 Tom Van Dusen,

-The Ottawa Valley Farm Show, Ontario’s longest running agricultural trade show, marks its 87th year of
+The Ottawa Valley Farm Show, Ontario’s longest running agricultural trade show, marks its 88th year of operation this

-Some 350 highly reputable exhibitors from Ontario and Quebec will be on hand for the three-day OVFS at
+Some 360 reputable exhibitors from Ontario and Quebec will be on hand for the three-day OVFS at Ottawa’s EY Centre

 Kids Under 12